neilenns/mobiflight-docs/content/devices/button-switch/configuring-device/index.md

 Provide a meaningful name for the button in the **Name** field.
 This name is shown in the input configuration screens when assigning the button to a flight simulator input.

-{{< screenshot image="device-configuration.png" title="Screenshot of the settings for an button, with pin 2 selected, and Button as the name." >}}
+{{< screenshot image="device-configuration.png" title="Screenshot of the settings for a button, with pin 2 selected, and Button as the name." >}}

 ### Upload the changes to the board